Did you go to university and take the wrong course, wishing instead you’d followed your passion for art and design?

 Or you could invest a little money into creating something that is separate from these communities and looks like your website.
 Squarespace is just one of the easy website-building tools out there that provide professional-looking portfolios which take away all the hassle and don’t dig too deeply into your pocket.
 It is highly recommended.

 8. Get some work experience or an internship

 If your traditional portfolio, online portfolio and CV are looking a bit thin, search for work experience opportunities or internships with design agencies.
 This will give you hands-on experience and offer you an insight into the office dynamic.

 With some luck and a lot of commitment, you’ll be able to get your foot in the door and land a full-time job.
 This isn’t always the case though.
 See work experience or an internship as a chance to build upon your skills, start growing your network, and understand what life as a graphic designer is like.

 Once you’ve sorted your qualifications, considered your career options, gathered lots of inspiration, completed your portfolio and crafted a winning CV – it’s time to start looking for jobs.

 Don’t be afraid to approach design agencies directly though.
 It will set you apart from a pool of hundreds of other job-hungry people.
 A simple search on Google will bring up a ton of graphic design companies in your area.
 Even if they aren’t advertising vacancies, send your CV and a digital portfolio anyway.
 It may lead to something.

 10. Prepare for an interview

-Preparation is absolutely key.
-Make sure you read your CV inside out so you are ready for their questions.
+Preparation is key.
+Make sure you read your CV inside out, so you are ready for their questions.
 Mistakes and little lies never go unnoticed.
 Research the company too.
 Who are their clients?
 What work have they produced?
-Where would you fit into the company?
+Where would you fit?